asmasonomics/asmasonomics.github.io/bioresearch.markdown

 <br/></p>

 <br/><br/>
-{% include profile_page_cols.html
+{% include image_cols.html
 	file = "/assets/images/labelled_urinary_tract_wb_smaller.jpg"
 	content = "Our work investigates the clinical application of sequencing technologies to urothelial carcinoma diagnosis and treatment, both from the bladder and upper tract.
 Our perspective is built on a bioinformatic understanding of the healthy human urothelium from our work across the Jack Birch Unit, headed by Professor Jennifer Southgate.
-We utilise short and long read RNA sequencing technologies, as well as whole genome sequencing to interrogate mutational signatures, and more recently have employed single-cell transcriptomics to understand urothelial cellular identity in normal tissues. <br/>We utilise publicly available datasets to ask specific biological questions to better inform clinical subtyping and derive more personalised therapeutic approaches.
-Our lab is also one of the bioinformatic leads analysing bladder cancers in the Genomics England 100,000 Genomes Project."
+We utilise short and long read RNA sequencing technologies, as well as whole genome sequencing to interrogate mutational signatures, and more recently have employed single-cell transcriptomics to understand urothelial cellular identity in normal tissues."
 %}
 <br/><br/>